jyotiyadav94/InsuranceClaims/readme.md

 - **MachineLearningEDA+Modelling.ipynb**
 The problem is approached using machine learning, encompassing both Exploratory Data Analysis (EDA) and modeling.
 The objective is to forecast the Claim_amount.
 This is tackled as both a classification and a regression problem:

-* Classification: All non-zero values are converted to 1, indicating that a claim has been made, while 0 indicates no claim.
+* **Classification**: All non-zero values are converted to 1, indicating that a claim has been made, while 0 indicates no claim.
-* Regression: Predict the actual claim amount for the instances where claims are made.
+* **Regression**: Predict the actual claim amount for the instances where claims are made.

 - **LLM_fine_tuningipynb.ipynb**
   The Modelling is also done using the LLM model FLANT-5 Model.
 The demo for this is created on HuggingFace.